 Some platforms the library subscribes to have built-in tools to convert text to audio, including:

 Many computers have built-in functions for converting text to audio.
 Microsoft Word has a 'Speak' function, Adobe software has a ‘Read Out Loud’ function and there are also a range of browser extensions which offer text to audio functionality.
 For more information, see how to make your computer read documents.

-The Deakin Software Library recommends two options that assist with converting text to audio:
+The Deakin Software Library has a number of tools available to assist with converting text to audio: